evtn/rgx/README.md

 *in this readme, `x` means some pattern object.
 Occaasionaly, `y` is introduced to mean some other pattern object (or literal)*

+### Literals and pattern objects

 `rgx` operates mostly on so-called "pattern objects" — `rgx.entities.RegexPattern` istances.
-Your starting point would be `rgx.pattern` — it creates pattern objects from literals (or from pattern objects which doesn't make a lot of sense).
+Your starting point would be `rgx.pattern` — it creates pattern objects from literals (and from pattern objects, which doesn't make a lot of sense).

 - `rgx.pattern(str, escape: bool = True)` creates a literal pattern — one that exactly matches given string.
 If you want to disable escaping, pass `escape=False`
 - `rgx.pattern(tuple[AnyRegexPattern])` creates a non-capturing group of patterns (nested literals will be converted too)